A quadratic-scaling algorithm with guaranteed convergence for quantum coupled-channel calculations: Introduction

 The resulting {\it Weinberg-regularized Iterative Series Expansion (WISE)} algorithm guarantees numerical convergence of scattering observables regardless of the strength or anisotropy of the interaction potential.
 We demonstrate the robustness and quadratic scaling of the WISE algorithm by applying it to multichannel He~+~CO and CO~+~N$_2$ collisions on {\it ab initio} potential energy surfaces.
-These results enable rigorous quantum scattering calculations on a wide array of molecular systems previously considered intractable, contributing to our fundamental understanding of the intricate quantum dynamics of complex molecular collisions and opening a new frontier for numerical simulations in ultracold molecular physics, chemical reaction dynamics and astrochemistry.
+These results enable rigorous quantum scattering calculations on a wide array of molecular systems previously considered intractable, contributing to our fundamental understanding of the intricate quantum dynamics of complex molecular collisions and paving the way for large-scale numerical simulations in ultracold molecular physics, chemical reaction dynamics and astrochemistry.